-Concept Plan Proposal Recommendations Funding for easement monitoring, "stewardship", and enforcement of terms None provided in Legacy easement terms or side-agreement.
+Concept Plan Proposal Amendments Funding for easement monitoring, "stewardship", and enforcement of terms None provided in Legacy easement terms or side-agreement.
 In oral testimony, both FSM and TNC stated that the funds offered by Plum Creek for monitoring and stewardship of the Balance easement (via January 2008 letter to Forest Society of Maine) are insufficient to also pay for monitoring and stewardship obligations for the Legacy easement , and TNC stated that its agreement with Plum Creek at the time the purchase and sale agreement was executed was that TNC would be responsible for raising the funds needed for monitoring and stewardship of the Legacy easement lands.
-93 A single monitoring, stewardship and enforcement fund should be created for both the Balance and Legacy easements, consistent with a single Holder for both easements.
-Direct Plum Creek, the Holder of each easement (as determined by the Commission), and the third-party backup holder of each easement (also as determined by the Commission) to propose to the Commission (either through separate filings or, if possible, through mutual agreement) the financial, fiduciary and administrative terms and conditions that would govern creation, endowment and administration of a single monitoring, stewardship and enforcement fund (hereinafter "fund") including both the Balance and the Legacy easements.
+A single monitoring, stewardship and enforcement fund should be created for both the Balance and Legacy easements, consistent with a single Holder for both easements.
+Plum Creek, the Holder of each easement (as determined by the Commission), and the third-party backup holder of each easement (also as determined by the Commission) should propose to the Commission (either through separate filings or, if possible, through mutual agreement) the financial, fiduciary and administrative terms and conditions that would govern creation, endowment and administration of a single monitoring, stewardship and enforcement fund (hereinafter "fund") including both the Balance and the Legacy easements.
 These proposed terms and conditions must be sufficient to ensure that, in perpetuity, proper monitoring, enforcement and stewardship can be fully accomplished on an ongoing basis.
-The Commission should allow the parties a reasonable opportunity to comment on these filings.
+The parties will be allowed a reasonable opportunity to comment on these filings.
 Timing of creating, endowing the Fund Not addressed.
 Plum Creek must demonstrate that this approved fund has been established, endowed and is in operation simultaneous to Plum Creek's demonstration that the Balance and Legacy conservation easements are in effect and have been duly recorded.

-93 See Transcript of oral testimony from Alan Hutchinson, Thomas Rumpf, Michael Tetreault, January 23, 2008, at pp 183-194.
+&lt;sup>88 See Transcript of oral testimony from Alan Hutchinson, Thomas Rumpf, Michael Tetreault, January 23, 2008, at pp 183-194.

-RECOMMENDATIONS REGARDING LEGACY EASEMENT: SUBDIVISIONS
+COMMISSION-GENERATED AMENDMENTS TO LEGACY EASEMENT: SUBDIVISIONS

-Subdivisions, "parcelization" of easement lands Up to 20 subdivisions of no less than 5,000 acres per subdivision; 2 in 5 subdivision lot creation right eliminated.
-For the Balance and Legacy easements combined, limit to no more than 5 to 10 subdivisions (Commission to decide exact number) of no less than 5,000 acres; subdivision boundaries can cross over the boundaries of the two easements.
-94 --- -- ---
+Concept Plan Proposal Amendments Subdivisions, "parcelization" of easement lands Up to 20 subdivisions of no less than 5,000 acres per subdivision; 2 in 5 subdivision lot creation right eliminated.
+See discussion of this issue under Balance easement, p 81.